 You may need to buy a replacement part, or materials for your repair.
 You can find out if an online retailer is legitimate by searching for customer reviews or search for them on the website Trust Pilot.
 You can also check whether the website itself is secure; if it begins with “https” instead of “http” it means the site is secured using an SSL Certificate (the s stands for secure).

 If you need specific tools, you can either buy them, or check out Streetbank where people offer tools for their neighbours to borrow.
 You could also hire tools, sometimes very cheaply – you’ll need to search for companies near to you.
-Or in Dalston, Hackney, there are plans to open a Library of Things where you can borrow all sorts of useful objects.
+Or in Dalston, Hackney Wick, Kentish Town and Finsbury Park there are now branches of the Library of Things where you can borrow all sorts of useful objects.

 4. Go for it!